 - The director's cut version adds more scenes that explains background events that were covered in the original game, the novel, and the spin-off.

 - Better candidates for the Mind Screwdrivers of FFVII and its Compilations are the Japan-only Ultimania books which do explain a number of plot points and answer many long-asked questions.

 - The End of Evangelion was supposed to clear up the lingering questions left behind by the notorious series ending to Neon Genesis Evangelion.
 However the movie managed to clarify some things about the plot while still leaving massive questions unanswered, introducing whole new ones, and being a complete and unmitigated Mind Screw in and of itself.

 - There is an Evangelion video game that was only released in Japan that contains unlockable notes about the backstory of the anime.
-They explain things like where Adam and Lilith came from (they were being created by Sufficiently Advanced Aliens to seed planets with life, and were never intended to end up on the same planet) and what the Angels were trying to accomplish (by reaching Adam, they would've started their own version of the Third Impact, which would've wiped out all Lilith-based life and replaced them with Angels), why Shinji and Asuka returned together (Shinji essentially could not conceive the idea of living in a world with no Asuka, and she needed him as much as he needed her), and why Shinji tried to choke her (he was so distraught after Instrumentality that he could not be sure that she was real, so he tried to force a reaction out of her).
+They explain things like where Adam and Lilith came from (they were being created by Sufficiently Advanced Aliens to seed planets with life, and were never intended to end up on the same planet), what the Angels were trying to accomplish (by reaching Adam, they would've started their own version of the Third Impact, which would've wiped out all Lilith-based life and replaced them with Angels), why Shinji and Asuka returned together (Shinji essentially could not conceive the idea of living in a world with no Asuka, and she needed him as much as he needed her), and why Shinji tried to choke her (he was so distraught after Instrumentality that he could not be sure that she was real, so he tried to force a reaction out of her).

 - The DVD commentary for FLCL clears some things up.

 - The introduction of the 1980s comic book sequel to The Prisoner rationalized away the strange last episode.
 They fed Number 6 LSD, which also makes it an Happy Ending Override.